 Jeff's targeted therapy has kept his advanced lung cancer at bay.

 Breast cancer is often thought of as a disease that affects only women, but men can develop breast cancer, too.
-Our Male Breast Cancer Program is dedicated to the unique needs of men.
+We offer expertise that is dedicated to the unique needs of men.
 We will work with you to develop a treatment plan that supports your medical and emotional needs.

-A cancer diagnosis of any kind can be a traumatic experience.
-For the roughly 2,000 American men who are found to have breast cancer in the United States annually, the diagnosis can be especially shocking.
+For the roughly 2,000 American men who are found to have breast cancer in the United States annually, the diagnosis can be very surprising.
 Our team of breast cancer specialists at Dana-Farber/Brigham and Women’s Cancer (DF/BWCC) is focused on providing the care and support that men with breast cancer need at the time of diagnosis, during treatment, and later as survivors.
 We offer cutting edge oncologic care, as well as emotional and psychosocial support services and coordination of care with other providers.

 In addition to treating men with breast cancer, our physician-researchers are also involved in cutting-edge research focused on male breast cancer.
 Because this disease is rarer in men than in women, more research is needed to learn about causes of breast cancer, optimal treatments, and side effects of these treatments in men.
 Our ongoing research will be key to advancing our understanding of male breast cancer, and to developing the best therapies.

 Find out more about male breast cancer diagnosis and treatment

 Our Male Breast Cancer team includes distinguished breast cancer surgeons, medical oncologists, and radiation oncologists with specific expertise in treating male breast cancer.
 Our team approach means that you may meet with several specialists on your first visit.
 Your team will evaluate and plan your treatment, and coordinate your care.